obrown23/js-ascii-art-exercise/README.md

 > *from [the npm package `getdogs`](https://www.npmjs.com/package/getdogs)*.

 For this exercise, we're going to do something more manageable than the photorealistic ASCII art shown above.
-We're going to draw a few shapes using `for` loops.
+We're going to draw a few shapes using `for` loops in the browser console using `console.log()`.
 The exercise contains four parts, but the basic `for` loop can re-used with each part of this lab.

-The goal isn't to finish all four, which are altogether more than one could get done in a couple hours at this point in your web development journey.
+The goal isn't to finish all four, which are altogether more than one could get done in a couple hours, at least at this point in your web development journey.

 ### Part I: ASCII Art Square